 Dress up the standard cookie by mixing up the sweet add-ins.
-Swap dark chocolate for vegan white chocolate, throw in vegan chocolate-coated candy pieces (try UnReal), add dried sweetened cherries or cranberries, or sprinkle in toasted and chopped nuts for a bit of crunch.
+Swap dark chocolate for vegan white chocolate, throw in vegan chocolate-coated candy pieces, add dried sweetened cherries or cranberries, or sprinkle in toasted and chopped nuts for a bit of crunch.
 Think a bit outside the box and add cocoa powder to the dough for double chocolate chip cookies.
 You might just stumble upon the new classic cookie!

 Try it in a recipe: Vegan and Gluten-Free Pumpkin Spice Chocolate Chip Cookies